 Though, be aware of placing the greenhouse very close under the tree.
-There’s chance of falling branches that might damage the house.
+There’s a chance of falling branches that might damage the house.
 Place the house adjacent to the tree, but not too close or directly under it.

-If natural afternoon shade option is not available, you should put the effort to manage artificial shading only for the afternoon.
+If the natural afternoon shade option is not available, you should put the effort to manage artificial shading only for the afternoon.

 Accessibility and Utility Supply: You want to make sure that your greenhouse is easily accessible.
 Don’t forget that you’ll need to move fertilizer, soil, plants, and yourself obviously, to and from the greenhouse.
 The more accessible it is, the easier your gardening life will be.

 Access to utility supplies like water and electricity are important considerations too.
-You want to select a site where you easily can ensure fluent water supply.
+You want to select a site where you easily can ensure a fluent water supply.

 Also, make sure the electricity line reaches there easily too.
 You’ll need to run fans and provide artificial heating in need.

-Last but not least considerations are good drainage system and a possibility of storm damage.
+Last but not least considerations are good drainage systems and a possibility of storm damage.
 Just like you ensured water comes in easily, in the same way, ensure it leaves the place easily as well.

 And greenhouses are prone to damage caused by natural storms.
-So select a site where the impact of the storm is not severe and you can take quick action to the house in an emergency.
+So select a site where the impact of the storm is not severe and you can take quick action to protect the house in an emergency.

-Materials of the Greenhouse: An Important Factor to Consider:
+Materials Of The Greenhouse: An Important Factor to Consider

-Not surprisingly, the materials used to manufacture a product plays the most important role in its performance.
+Not surprisingly, the materials used to manufacture a product play the most important role in its performance.
 But in the case of greenhouses, the manufacturing element is not only about performance, but also functionality.